alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 Of course there have been many fictional depictions of [hyperspace](https://en.wikipedia.org/wiki/Hyperspace), or faster-than-light travel.
-The most famous hyperdrive is probably shown in [Star Wars](https://starwars.fandom.com/wiki/Hyperspace).
+A popular example of hyperdrive is depicted in [Star Wars](https://starwars.fandom.com/wiki/Hyperspace).
 For now there are no realistic ways of achieving these speeds so we will stop here.

 ## Conclusion